openNDS/mesh11sd/README.md

 At the end of the list add the following dependency packages:

   1. wpad-mbedtls
-  2. px5g-mbedtls
+  2. luci-ssl
+  3. luci-app-commands
-  3. ip-full
+  4. ip-full
-  4. kmod-nft-bridge
+  5. kmod-nft-bridge
-  5. vxlan
+  6. vxlan
-  6. mesh11sd
+  7. mesh11sd

 ***NOTE: If the node you are configuring uses ath10k-ct drivers, you must change to the none-ct versions.
 If you do not, mesh11sd will log an error to syslog and terminate.***